NunoNevesEF/NunoNevesEF/README.md

 strong interest in **software development** and **databases**.
 Proactive and with hands-on experience gained through
 various academic projects.
 I have most of the projects I developed
-here if you wanna take a look.
+here if you want to take a look.

 ---